Free Pick Up - National Newspapers

 -

-Note: Overall free circulation (regular and sample combined) in the Reporting Period cannot exceed the higher of:
+Note: Free Pick Up circulation in the Reporting Period cannot exceed the higher of:

 -